codedjinn/rdoom/README.md

 Some things will be set in stone, like using Rust and Bevy (https://bevyengine.org/) for the rendering and gameplay part and any crates that will help me along the way.

+# Random

+All LineDefs rendered without any order!